Blog freshness: Research notes liveLatest update: May 2026Telemetry mode: Public-safe live stripAI tools: Self-hosted demos live

 • Layer 1: Firewall (ufw) blocks unnecessary ports

-• Layer 2: VPN tunnel for remote access
+• Layer 2: Tailscale mesh VPN for remote access

 • Layer 3: Reverse proxy with rate limiting